rlab874/rlab874/index.md

 remaining shift hours to assist other drivers
 * Handled and delivered $7000+/weekly in office and restaurant supplies; maintained and nurtured over 90+ individual client accounts
-Best Buy | Springfield, PA Aug 2014 – May 2015

-Loss Prevention Associate
-* Welcomed customers upon entry while maintaining a visible presence, deterring theft, and assisting in the apprehension of shoplifters

-* Ensured compliance with safety standards and fire codes by conducting regular walk- throughs of sales floor, back office, and warehouse areas